hareshchander/Advent-of-Code-Journey-2025/README.md

 ![License](https://img.shields.io/badge/License-MIT-lightgrey?style=for-the-badge)

 ## 📖 About The Project
 This repository documents my journey through the **Advent of Code 2025**, a series of algorithmic programming puzzles.
-I have set a personal challenge to complete the first **12 Days** of the event, focusing on writing clean, efficient, and well-documented Python code.
+I have set a personal challenge to complete this **12 Days** of the event, focusing on writing clean, efficient, and well documented Python code.

 ---

 ## 🌟 The Story & Acknowledgements

-This repository represents more than just code; it is a testament to the mentorship and community that fueled my growth.
+This repository represents more than just code, it is a testament to the mentorship and community that fueled my growth.

 My journey into advanced algorithmic thinking didn't start in isolation.
 It began with the guidance of my mentor, **Dr. Zafar Shahid (Meta, California)**.
 His support bridged the gap for me, showing me not just *how* to write code, but how to approach complex problems with an engineer's mindset.

-I also owe a huge debt of gratitude to my batch at **AIspirants**.
-You provided the environment I needed to thrive.
-You didn't just help me prepare; you taught me **how to think**.
-You ignited a spark in me—a relentless curiosity and drive to improve—that I know will never end.
+I also owe a huge debt of gratitude to batch of **AIspirants**.
+You all provided the environment I needed to thrive.
+You didn't just help me prepare but you also taught me **how to think**.
+You ignited a spark in me, a relentless curiosity and drive to improve that I know will never end.

 This project is dedicated to that spark.